nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Logic component

 ![Structure of the Logic Component](images/LogicClassDiagram.png)
+Note: ComponentXYZCommand = CustomerAddCommand, MenuAddCommand, OrderDeleteCommand etc.

 **API** :
 [`Logic.java`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/logic/Logic.java)

-1. `Logic` uses the `AddressBookParser` class to parse the user command.
+1. `Logic` uses the `JJIMYParser` class to differentiate the user command's component and parse the arguments to respective `ComponentParser` (e.g. `MenuParser`, `OrderPaser` etc).
+1. `ComponentParser` will then creates respective `ComponentXYZCommand`.
 1. This results in a `Command` object which is executed by the `LogicManager`.
 1. The command execution can affect the `Model` (e.g. adding a person).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.